Searchlight, Nevada: Education

 Public education in Searchlight is administered by Clark County School District.
 The district operates Reid Elementary School (K–5) in Searchlight.

 Searchlight has a public library, a branch of the Las Vegas-Clark County Library District.

 Transportation

+Public transport

 The Silver Rider Transit operates express buses between Laughlin, Searchlight and Las Vegas.
 Private shuttle companies connect Searchlight with Harry Reid International Airport in Las Vegas.

+Highways

+Searchlight is located at the junction of two highways; U.S. Route 95 which connects towards Boulder City and the Las Vegas Valley in the north and Needles, California, in the south, and Nevada State Route 164 which has its eastern terminus in Searchlight and heads west towards the California border from where it becomes Nipton Road and eventually connects to Interstate 15.